 There is bound to be some bleeding from the implant site for about 48-72 hours after the surgery.
 If your implant is on the upper arch or if you had sinus lifting, you might also experience bleeding from your nose.

 Dentists often compare oozing after implant placement to tooth extraction.
 There is likely to be even less bleeding, as the implant closes off the gap that would otherwise be left open.
+Some patients may feel that there is a lot of bleeding when in fact your saliva is just thinning it out.

 About 2-3 days after the surgery you might notice some bruising on your face.
 This will disappear on its own.